 I took the (old style) Instrument Rating course with Rate One Aviation, gaining the qualification in May 2014.
 A theory test in the USA in September added the IR to my FAA licence.

 In January 2016 I completed a Class Rating Instructor course and passed the skills test with On-Track Aviation at Wellesbourne.
 In February 2018, I completed a practical Flight Instructor course (including for night ratings) while also taking 13 Commercial Pilot Licence theory exams.
-This allows me to instruct “ab-initio” – meaning anyone without any flight experience at all, including the LAPL and PPL courses.
+This allows me to instruct “ab-initio” – meaning anyone even with no flight experience at all, including the LAPL and PPL courses.
 After reaching 100 hours of instruction and 25 solo signoffs, I became unrestricted in August 2018.
 I then took the Instrument Rating Instructor course with On-Track in September so can now instruct for both IMC and IR ratings.

 Being self-employed, I have been able to be more flexible and devote more time towards my passion.